GiorgioMB/bridgesampling_paper_code/README.md

 # Estimating Marginal Likelihoods Using Bridgesampling
-This repository contains the code and data for a research project focused on estimating marginal likelihoods using the bridgesampling technique.
+This repository contains the code and data for a [paper](https://arxiv.org/abs/2508.14487) proposing diagnostic methods for bridgesampling.
 The experiments are divided into two main parts: analysis using posterior distributions from the `posteriorDB` project and a toy example exploring the effects of increasing the number of covariates in a generalized linear model (GLM).

 ## Repository Structure
 - `posteriordb/`: Contains the main experiments that apply bridgesampling to various posterior distributions curated from the `posteriorDB`.
 This folder includes both R scripts and Stan models that are essential for replicating the findings and further exploration.